Scotland's Hendry relishing PSG test

 Six-time Ballon d'Or winner and Copa America-winning captain Messi has made just one club appearance since joining PSG from Barcelona.

-On Friday, he broke Pele's record as the leading South American men's goalscorer in international matches with a hat-trick in Argentina's World Cup qualifier win against Bolivia.
+On Friday, he broke Pele's record as the leading South American men's goalscorer in international matches with a hat-trick in Argentina's World Cup qualifying win against Bolivia.

-"It was one of the reasons that I came to Club Bruges, the stature of the football club but also the fact that they were playing in the Champions League," Hendry told BBC Radio Scotland's Sportsound.
+"It was one of the reasons that I came to Club Bruges, the stature of the football club, but also the fact that they were playing in the Champions League," Hendry told BBC Radio Scotland's Sportsound.

 "We've got a really strong squad and we're going to make the most of it."

+- Twelve hours with the President: How America's leadership grappled with the events of 9/11